onecompiler/tutorials/c/control-statements/conditional-statements.md

 ...

 default:
- code to be executed when all the above cases are not matched;
+ //code to be executed when all the above cases are not matched;
 }
 ```
 ### Example